synnestorm/semester-project/README.md

-# pm-ca
+# Semester Project
-This is my Project Methodology Course Assignment!
+This is a repository for my Semester Project!